autonome/feed-to-tweet/README.md

 * `feeds`: Array of feed objects.
 See example above.
 Formatter is optional.
 * `twitterConfig`: Object with Twitter keys and tokens.
 See example above.
-* `keywords`: Array of strings.
-Only items with titles matching these are tweeted.
+* `searches`: Array of string keywords or string regular expressions.
+Only items with matching titles are tweeted.
 * `checkIntervalMins`: Checks feeds every X minutes (default 60)
 * `tweetIntervalSecs`: Waits X seconds between posts to reduce flooding (default 10)